KikiBerg/Kikicodes/README.md

 Google Fonts was used to import the chosen fonts for use in the site.

-* I have used the google font [Open Sans](https://fonts.google.com/specimen/Open+Sans?query=open+sans).
+I have used the google font [Open Sans](https://fonts.google.com/specimen/Open+Sans?query=open+sans).
+The reasons I chose this one is:
-* The reason I chose this one is for its clean and modern sans-serif typeface.
+* its clean and modern sans-serif typeface.
-* It’s readable in both small and huge sizes.
+* it is comprehensible in both small and huge sizes.
-* It's simple and makes the content easily readable.
+* it is simple and makes the content easily readable.

 ### Imagery